 Summer evenings, marshmallows and time with friends are all improved with a campfire.
 Two in one barbecue grill and firepit, this piece of kit will really jazz up your van life experience and keep you warm and toasty.
-What’s more, it packs up into a handy carry bag so you cart it off to the beach and store it flat.
+It's super easy to clean and set up and packs up into a handy carry bag so you cart it off to the beach for the day.
 Just remember to Leave no Trace.
-Drink.

 Check out this VonHaus Firepit and Grill

-There is a seemingly bottomless choice of accessories to spice up your van life experience and it can be tricky to know what to splash out on when there’s so many exciting things out there.
-Here’s a few questions to ask yourself (in this order!) to make sure you’ve got what you need, and then what you want.
+There is a seemingly endless choice of campervan accessories to spice up your van life experience and it can be tricky to know what to splash out on when there's so many exciting things out there.
+There's accessories that will go in during the build phase and those that are great add on's to add in after.
+Not sure where to start?
+Here's a few questions to ask yourself (in this order!) to make sure you've got what you need, and then what you want.

-What would I use every time I go away in the van?
+What would you use every time you go away in the van?

 This is a useful question.
-There’s not much point splashing out on a roof rack so you can sit up top and have your morning coffee every day if you’ve forgotten the kettle.
+There's not much point splashing out on a roof rack so you can sit up top and have your morning coffee every day if you've forgotten the kettle.
 Start with the truly essential items that you will always always use on a trip.
-We’re talking fridges, bedding, chargers, cooking utensils etc. Check out some useful packing tips from Escape Campervans.
+The best campervan accessories don't have to be fancy or expensive.
+Proper cutlery, a grater, a beer opener all create their own tiny joys.
+We're talking fridges, bedding, chargers, cooking utensils etc. Check out some useful packing tips from Escape Campervans.

-What will I need for my daily personal care?
+What will you need for your daily personal care?

-This is the stuff you really shouldn’t be forgetting.
-That is, unless you’d rather go a few weeks without brushing your teeth.
-Ensuring you have running water to wash your face and brush your teeth, as well as some nice clean bedding and a comfortable bed to sleep in will always feel like a luxury when you’re in the middle of nowhere and will allow you to live cleanly and comfortably whilst adventuring.
+This is the stuff you really shouldn't be forgetting.
+That is, unless you'd rather go a few weeks without brushing your teeth.
+Ensuring you have running water to wash your face and brush your teeth, as well as some nice clean bedding and a comfortable bed to sleep in will always feel like a luxury when you're in the middle of nowhere and will allow you to live cleanly and comfortably whilst adventuring in a campervan.

-What have I used previously on similar experiences?
+What have you used previously on similar experiences?

-Chances are if you’re going on a van holiday or thinking of buying one, you’ll have been camping or perhaps even away in a caravan before.
-What kinds of things did you find useful on those trips?
-Maybe a portable barbecue or stove, camping lanterns, mosquito repellent candles and weather-appropriate clothing are the types of things you’d consider.
+Chances are if you're going on a van holiday or thinking of buying one, you'll have been camping or perhaps even away in a motorhome or caravan before.
+What accessories did you find useful on those trips?
+Maybe a portable barbecue or stove, camping lanterns, mosquito repellent candles and weather-appropriate clothing are the types of things you'd consider.

-How am I going to be spending my time?
+How are you going to be spending your time?

-Finally it’s useful to think about what you want to get out of your van travels.
-Perhaps it’s a new way of working remotely, in which case a wifi dongle would come in very handy.
-Perhaps it’s about reconnecting with friends or family, in which case accessories such as a fire pit, board games or a projector screen would be great accessories to your trip.
+Finally it's useful to think about what you want to get out of your campervan travels.
+Perhaps it's a new way of working remotely, in which case a WiFi dongle and solar panels would come in very handy.
+Perhaps it's about reconnecting with friends or family, in which case accessories such as a fire pit, board games or a projector screen would be great additions to your trip.
 Think about how you want to spend your trip and choose to spend your money on those luxuries and fun items that will really enrich your experience.

 Oh and we've teamed up with Camptoo (Airbnb but for camper vans).
 Head on over to their site to rent a camper for your next trip.